Updated: Dec 10, 2020

 Please note -

 The information in this blog should not be a substitute for medical advice.
 Each baby is individual so please follow advice from your childs health professionals.
-This is a culmination of information I have gathered from personal experience, as well as from supporting other parents through support groups, and from working for many years with babies suffering with reflux.
+This is a culmination of information I have gathered from personal experience and training, as well as from supporting other parents through support groups, and from working for many years with babies suffering with reflux.

 What is normal?